 Nike ended fiscal 2019 with $39.1 billion in top-line driven by strategic investments in innovation and global digital sales growth.
 Nike’s direct-to-consumer revenues were $11.8 billion, up 16 percent on a currency-neutral basis, driven by a 35 percent increase in digital commerce sales.
 Direct-to-consumer now contributes 30 percent of the firm’s overall revenue.

 Nike’s vision is clear.
-It aims to foster deeper direct customer relationships and is leveraging a barrage of technology, mobile applications and in-store personalization technologies to achieve this mission.
-We believe Nike’s sustained and continuous adoption of digital technologies to solve the key challenges athletes face will build more trust and eventually translate into higher growth, margins, and new product innovation.
+It aims to foster deeper direct customer relationships in addition to leveraging a barrage of technology, mobile applications and in-store personalization technologies to achieve this mission.
+We believe Nike’s sustained and continuous adoption of digital technologies to solve the key challenges athletes face will build more trust.
+It will eventually translate into higher growth, margins, and new product innovation.